Tardy Greetings – Easter 2018

 It was a short drive from the house into Belfast.
 Home to seven thousand people, it’s not a big place.
 We spent a day there on a previous trip and looked forward to more time to get to know the town better

-It’s on the estuary of the as it flows into the waters at the head of Penobscot Bay.
+It’s on the estuary of the Passagassawakeag River as it flows into the waters at the head of Penobscot Bay.
 It’s a big natural harbor.
 Pleasure craft, working boats and fishing boats, are everywhere on the water.
 We had expected that but soon found out that there is more to Belfast.
 The people are resourceful, hardworking, friendly and engaging.
 There is a palpable and pervasive pursuit of excellence and originality almost everywhere.
 It seemed to me that many of the folks there were of ‘Scotch Irish’ heritage.
-There are hundreds of farms in the town’s hinterland, and they contribute as much as all the surrounding water to its character.
+Hundreds of farms in the town’s hinterland contribute as much as all the surrounding water to its character.
 It has the usual supermarkets, chain stores and fast food joints on its periphery but the town centre is lively and full of life.
 If there is an empty storefront anyplace, we didn’t see it.

 These three establishments caught our imagination during our stay;